Contentious probate solicitors

 Defending claims by beneficiaries

 If you have found that there is a lack of information about an estate, no apparent reason for a delay or that as a beneficiary you have received substantially less than expected, there might be an issue with the estate.
-If this happens, it’s important to seek legal advice as soon as possible.
+If this happens, legal advice from our expert probate solicitors can help you defend your claim to rightful inheritance.

 Challenging a Will